pkienzle/periodictable/README.rst

 * Add energy dependence for rare earths (Lynn and Seeger, 1990).

+Modified:

+* Use complex b_c when computing the coherent cross section, leading to correct values of sigma_c and sigma_i for materials with large absorption.
+  With this change the tabulated values for B[10] are now shown to be self-consistent within a few percent.

 Breaking changes:

 * Neutron scattering factors are returned with one value for each wavelength